adinovcina/ContactApp/README.md

 	- ContactApp.IdentityServer
 	- ContactApp.UI

-## 4. Double check ports for localhost in appsettings.json for all projects
+## 4. Double check ports for localhost in appsettings.json and appsettings.Development.json for all projects